The H Chord

 Western Music's Stupid Origins

-Somewhere along the line, monks transcribing these characters confused the squared of "b" for "h", and this was later assumed to be intentional.
-"H" became a convention for writing modern B, while the "b" character remained convention for writing modern Bb.
-"B" and "b" eventually became amalgamated, both coming to represent modern B♭.
+Somewhere along the line in Germany, monks transcribing these square and round "b" characters confused the squared "b" for "h", and this was later assumed to be intentional.
+"H" became a convention for writing B natural, while the "b" character remained convention for writing B flat.
+"B" and "b" became amalgamated, both coming to represent modern B flat.

 Resolution